sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>startup-notification</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Library for tracking application startup
+Short desc    : Library for tracking application startup
 URL          : http://www.freedesktop.org/software/startup-notification/
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : This package contains libstartup-notification which implements a
+Descript     : This package contains libstartup-notification which implements a
              : startup notification protocol.
 Using this protocol a desktop
              : environment can track the launch of an application and provide
              : feedback such as a busy cursor, among other features.